Blake Shelton, Gwen Stefani Slammed For ‘The Voice’ Alliance Against Adam Levine

 “What is this the Blake Shelton and Gwen Stefani show against Adam Levine?
 This is getting ridiculous,” The Voice fan @rapunzel0904 then tweeted of the couple’s apparent alliance against Adam, while @njro53Robinson added on the social media site of Shelton and Levine’s exchange, “I’m getting a little tired of Blake downing Adam!
 Now we deal with Gwen and Blake, come on.
 NOT COOL!
 It was fun at first not now.”

-But while it seemed like the tension between The Voice coaches was all in good fun, the playful drama between Adam, Blake and Gwen wasn’t done there during the most recent episode of Season 12.
+But while it seemed like the tension between The Voice coaches was all in good fun, the playful drama between Adam, Blake, and Gwen wasn’t done there during the most recent episode of Season 12.

 Levine then also noted that Shelton and Stefani appeared to be teaming up against himself and fellow coach Alicia Keys, joking that Blake and Gwen’s teams were essentially the same after the couple’s flirting and PDA on the show has caused a whole lot of controversy over recent weeks.